WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Parameters_

 -   _slug_ `string`: Theme slug.
+-   _settings_ `?Object`: Optional settings object.
--   _searchTerm_ `?string`: Search term to use if the theme is not findable by its slug.
+-   _settings.searchTerm_ `?string`: Search term to use if the theme is not findable by its slug.

 <a name="isCurrentURL" href="#isCurrentURL">#</a> **isCurrentURL**